-Comparison of standardized and unstandardized CPUE series shows them to be quite similar.
-The largest change is for the area 8 indices in the most recent years, where the 'selected data' standardized indices first dips below the nominal and then climbs above it.
+Comparison of unstandardized CPUE series with both standardized series (with the two approaches to address target change) shows them to be quite similar.
+For area 8 there are large differences between the indices in the most recent years, where the 'selected data' standardized indices first dips below the nominal and then climbs above it.
 The 'clustered data' indices are more stable overall, but also increase strongly in 2016.